andrewlau4/AWSCdkBudgetWatcher/README.md

 # Welcome to your CDK TypeScript project

 To deploy, run:
-   cdk deploy --parameters CognitoUserPoolId=<congito pool id> --parameters NameOfCognitoGroupToDowngrade=<cognito group you want downgraded>
+   cdk deploy --parameters CognitoUserPoolId=<congito pool id> --parameters NameOfCognitoGroupToDowngrade=<cognito group you want downgraded> --parameters IdentityPoolId=<identity pool id>

 This is a blank project for CDK development with TypeScript.